JDestefano11/meet-app/README.md

-# EventWave: Features and Scenarios
+Meet App: Features and Scenarios

 ## Table of Contents
 1. [Filter Events By City](#feature-1-filter-events-by-city)